intellij-dlanguage/intellij-dlanguage/README.md

 I intend to complete the following items over the next 3 weeks:

+#### Working

 1. New D Project - working
 2. New D File - working
-3. Module Settings - Add SDK - working for OSX
+3. Module Settings - working
-4. Run Configuration - working but need more attention (e.g. Test runner)
+4. Run Configurations for Code - working
-5. BNF Grammar - in progress
+5. DDT Lexer integration - working
-6. JFlex Lexer - in progress
+6. DDT Parser integration - working
-7. Syntax highlighting - todo
+7. Syntax highlighting - working

+#### In Progress
+8. Indexes and References - in progress

+#### To Do
+9. Run Configurations for Tests - todo
-8. Annotations - todo
+10. Annotations - todo
-9. Help and QuickFixes - todo
+11. Help and QuickFixes - todo
-10. Indexing - todo
 11. Debugger - todo

+## Things I might do in the future

+1. BNF Grammar
+2. JFlex Lexer
+3. Re-write DDT lexer/parser in intellij framework

 ## Notes

 I have seen a few other attempts at an intellij plugin for D. But none are complete yet.
 If another D plugin project advances further than this one - I will probably switch my efforts to that one and drop this one.

+In the immediate future I have decided to re-use the eclipse DDT D Lexer and Parser and integrate it with my intellij plugin.
+I have done some research into creating grammars and parsers and at the current point in time I have neither the time or the skills to write a lexer/parser or BNF Grammar for the D Language.

-The other projects I have seen try to re-use an existing parser/lexer taken from other D plugins e.g. DDT for eclipse.
-However as a learning opportunity I am writing the BNF Grammar from scratch using the intellij Grammar-Kit and then I will also write the JFlex lexer by hand.
+When I find some time and as a learning opportunity I will try to write the BNF Grammar from scratch using the intellij Grammar-Kit and then I will also write the JFlex lexer by hand.
-(I've never written either a grammar or a lexer before so will probably get some help in this area)
+(I've never written either a grammar or a lexer before so will probably get some help in this area and it probably will take a long time)

+I may also decide to re-write the eclipse DDT D lexer/parser within the intellij framework to better customize it for intellij - Again this may or may not happen in this amazing future where I actually have time for things like this.

 ## Release